jalubiefemboja/jalubiefemboja.github.io/_posts/2024-08-09-CRYPTOGRAPHIC-FAILURE.md

-The specific vulnerability that maps onto this category, and the one I would like to illustrate today is “Use of Weak Hash” ​[3](#3)​.
+The specific vulnerability that maps onto this category, and the one I would like to illustrate in this article is “Use of Weak Hash” ​[3](#3)​.
 In a word, the vulnerability of a weak hash originates in its inability to prevent an attacker from determining the original input once the function has been applied to it.

-As the CWE (Common Weakness Enumeration) states, a hashing algorithm takes a value of arbitrary size and maps it onto a fixed-size output such that the output is irreversible, and the same input produces the same output every time, making it deterministic.
+As the Common Weakness Enumeration (CWE) states, a hashing algorithm takes a value of arbitrary size and maps it onto a fixed-size output such that the output is irreversible, and the same input produces the same output every time, making it deterministic.
 The cryptographic strength of the hash function bases itself on its deterrence against determining the original value from the output (preimage attack), determining an input that can produce the same output as another input (second preimage attack), or multiple inputs producing the same output (birthday attack).

-Unfortunately, the infinite number of inputs paired with the finite permutations that can fit within our fixed-size output makes it a guarantee that an input will no longer map to a unique output, and a “collision” will occur.
-The mathematical impossibility of a collision-free hash function means that it is inevitable a collision attack will occur in time, and one of the most well-known instances of this is with the MD5 algorithm ​ [4](#4) .
+Unfortunately, the infinite number of inputs paired with the finite permutations that can fit within our fixed-size output makes it a guarantee that with time an input will no longer map to a unique output, and a “collision” will occur.
+The mathematical impossibility of a collision-free hash function means that it is inevitable a collision attack will occur eventually, and one of the most widely-known instances of this is with the MD5 algorithm ​ [4](#4) .